Timiport/OSCAR-to-Google-and-MSCalendar/README.md

 A application to automatically fetch course information from Georgia Tech's OSCAR and convert it in to events in Google calendar and Microsoft Calendar

 ## Get Started
+Make sure you have `scrapy` installed in your machine
 Run `Calendar-Converter.exe` to launch the program

 ### Google Calendar